Introduction

 Real Story behind Haunting History of Shaniwar Wada

 Raghunath Rao opened the gate of Shaniwar Wada to assassinate Peshwa.
-Expert haunters half murdered Narayan Rao and picked outside the Shaniwar Wada from one of gate.
-That gate now famous as Narayan Darwaja.
+Expert haunters half murdered Narayan Rao and picked him outside the Shaniwar Wada from one of the gates.
+That gate is now famous as Narayan Darwaja.

-After taking him out on the banks of Mula-Mutha river the Peshwa Narayan Rao killed brutenly.
-Then, Marathi locals believe that his body cut and thrown in the river.
+After taking him out on the banks of Mula-Mutha river, Peshwa Narayan Rao was killed brutally.
+Then, Marathi locals believe that his body was cut and thrown in the river.

 The Palaces inside Shaniwar Wada